- Current students

 Land surveyors measure and map the size and shape of the earth’s surface to provide accurate spatial data to engineering, building and surveying projects.

-Study land surveying and you’ll learn how to plot and analyse land, water, structures and natural resources.
-You could be using the latest GPS equipment one day and working in our soil, material and fluid engineering labs the next.
+Study land surveying and you’ll learn how to plot and analyse land, structures and natural resources.
+You could be using the latest Global Navigation Satellite System (GNSS, such as GPS) equipment one day and designing land development projects the next.
 You’ll get to try out the latest CAD programmes, as well as using numerical modelling and project management software.

 Unitec has been teaching land surveying for nearly 40 years, so you’ll be in good hands.
-Our connections with the New Zealand Institute of Surveyors mean you learn current best practice, which is one of the reasons Unitec graduates are now in senior roles across the globe.
+Our connections with the Survey and Spatial New Zealand mean you learn current best practice, which is one of the reasons Unitec graduates are now in senior roles across the globe.

 Programmes and study path